 Namecheap started its business as a domain name registrar focused on price (as in…”cheap names”).
-They really hit a growth spurt in the early 2010s during several high-profile privacy & security scandals at large domain registrars along with proposed surveillance bills in the United States Congress.
+They hit a growth spurt in the early 2010s during several high-profile privacy & security scandals at large domain registrars and proposed surveillance bills in the United States Congress.

-As a company, they have had a long-running relationship with Internet privacy and security organizations along with a commitment to straightforward domain management and pricing.
+As a company, they have had a long-running relationship with Internet privacy and security organizations and a commitment to straightforward domain management and pricing.

-In the past 10 years, they’ve also expanded their product offering to include complementary products for everything from:
+In the past ten years, they’ve also expanded their product offering to include complementary products for everything from: